Some Transforms use public APIs to get their results. These public APIs sometimes have strict rate limits to prevent abuse.

-By default, the Maltego client comes with a single managed service for using the Twitter transforms.
-To use any of the standard Twitter transform you will need to sign into a Twitter account.
+By default, the Maltego client comes with a single managed service for using the Twitter Transforms.
+To use any of the standard Twitter Transforms you will need to sign into a Twitter account.

 Clicking the Managed Services button will open the Service Manager window:

 Most OAuth 2.0 Providers require a Call back URL to be included as an URL parameter in one or all of the endpoint URLs.
 Please refer to the applicable API or OAuth provider documentation for URL parameter requirements.